maegul/ResChapter/chapter1.md

 # What the process looks like --- The three steps to getting online

 ## 1. "The Document" --- A web page is just an HTML document

 A web page is just a document, like an MS Word document.
 The web browser makes the document look nice for us \(and also allows us to program the document, which comes next\).
-The browser "speaks" HTML.
-This means that the formatting of the document — ie, making text bold or italic, or inserting a picture or a table –is done using **tags** rather than clicking buttons.
+The browser "speaks" HTML, which stands for _HyperText Markup Language,_ a nearly meaningless acronym that you can safely never use again ... saying 'HTML' is fine..
+This means that the formatting of the document — ie, making text bold or italic, or inserting a picture or a table –is done using bits and pieces of descriptive text, called **tags,** rather than clicking buttons.

-So typically, HTML, ie, a web page before the browser makes it look nice, looks like this:
+So typically, HTML, that is, a web page before the browser makes it look nice, will be done as is below.
+This is a page with a heading, some paragraphs, a picture

 ```HTML
 <body>